In other words, don’t get too greedy.

 There simply are times when it’s best to share the spotlight rather than try to hog all of it.
 A current example illustrating that truth is a recently issued Inside Edge PR news release on an event called “Pancakes for Soldiers.”

-I learned of it from Pat Liss, the concierge at Five Seasons Family Sports Club in Burr Ridge.
-You can read the release at Triblocal.com here.
+I learned of it from Pat Liss, the concierge at Five Seasons Family Sports Club in Burr Ridge, and a news release and photo gallery in local media outlets ensued.

 Over the last three years, Pat has been a great source of excellent story ideas, often human-interest in nature.